openstack/placement/doc/source/index.rst

 nova api and placement tables.
 If ``[placement_database]/connection`` is not set, the nova api database will be used.

-.. note:: At this time there is no facility for migrating existing placement
+In the Stein release, where the placement code is extracted, we have scripts for the data migration from the nova-api database to the placement database.
-        data from the nova api database to a placement database.
-There are many ways to do this.
-Which one is best will depend on the environment.
+You can find them in the extracted placement repository, ``/tools/mysql-migrate-db.sh`` and ``/tools/postgresql-migrate-db.sh``.

 **3. Create accounts and update the service catalog**